 - Saves money – ACE cost per youth is approximately $4,000, while the cost of probation, incarceration or residential placement is substantially higher; and

 Is diversion effective?

 Yes!
 The success of diversion is supported with data from right here in the District:

-- Well above 80% of youth diverted to ACE have not been rearrested since completing the program;
+- Over 80% of youth diverted to ACE have not been rearrested since completing the program;

 - 88% of youth had improved Child and Adolescent Functional Assessment Scale (CAFAS) scores after completing the program; and